 Surface water sampling programs associated with a County-led integrated regional water management program (IRWMP) together with a Regional Board program for agricultural discharges to surface water are in development.
-These are expected to provide more comprehensive surface water quality data within the NMMA during 2014 and after.
+These are expected to provide more comprehensive surface water quality data within the NMMA.